survivalandflourishing/survivalandflourishing.github.io/sff-2020-h2-recommendations.md

 # SFF-2020-H2 S-process Recommendations Announcement
-In the second half of this year (2020-H2), six people participated as “Recommenders” in a single round of a grant-recommendation process for the funders Jaan Tallinn (independent), Jed McCaleb (independent) and the Survival and Flourishing Fund (SFF; http://survivalandflourishing.fund/).
+In the second half of this year (2020-H2), six people participated as “Recommenders” in a single round of a grant-recommendation process for the funders Jaan Tallinn (independent), Jed McCaleb (independent) and the Survival and Flourishing Fund (SFF).
 The following Recommenders in this round agreed to have their identities made public:

 * Oliver Habryka